5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The animal does not blink.

-His breath shortens.
-His chest tightens—the familiar panic of a self losing its preferred strategy.
+Breath shortens.
+Chest tightens—the familiar panic of a self losing its preferred strategy.

 Hands on knees.
 Jaw clenched.
 Throat tight.
 The craving to be above all this.